utlib/collections-uoft/docs/2024_migration_guide.md

 **8) Why did UTL migrate the Collections U of T service off of Islandora?**

-_We decided to create a custom IIIF digital image collection discovery platform based on existing technology and infrastructure supported by UTL ITS and Scholars Portal.
-This solution is best suited to provide flexible and scaleable technology for the Collections U of T service.
+_We decided to create a UTL-homegrown IIIF digital image collection discovery platform based on existing technology and infrastructure supported by UTL ITS and Scholars Portal.
+This homegrown solution is best suited to provide flexible and scaleable technology for the Collections U of T service and also leverages existing technology and staff expertise at UTL and Scholars Portal.
 You can read more about our research and planning around this migration in our [2020 Code4Lib article on the topic](https://journal.code4lib.org/articles/15000)._

 Have more questions?
 [Email us!](mailto:digitalinitiatives@library.utoronto.ca)